Gandhāran Buddhist texts: The "Split" Collection

 About the "Split" collection, Harry Falk writes:

 The local origins of the present collection are not clear.
 Several part[s] of it were seen in Peshawar in 2004.
 According to usually reliable informants the collection of birch-barks was found in a stone case in the Pakistan-Afghanistan border area, comprising the Mohmand Agency and Bajaur.
 It was split on arrival and some parts are now in a Western collection, while others went to a Government agency and yet other parts may still be with the private owner.

 The earliest manuscript from Split collection is the one that contains a series of Avadana tales, mentioning a king and Ajivikas, and Buddhist sects like Dharmaguptakas, Mahasamghikas and Seriyaputras, as well as persons like Upatisya and the thief Aṅgulimāla who gets advice from his wife in Pataliputra.
 This manuscript is currently held in three glass frames covering around 300 fragments, and the style of handwriting has affinities to Ashokan period.
 A small fragment was subjected to radiocarbon analysis at the Leibnitz Labor in Kiel, Germany, in 2007, the result was that it is from sometime between 184 BCE and 46 BCE (95.4% probability, two sigma range), and the youngest peak is around 70 BCE, so this reconsideration puts this manuscript, that Harry Falk calls "An Avadana collection", into the first century BCE.

 In 2012, Harry Falk and Seishi Karashima published a damaged and partial Kharoṣṭhī manuscript of the Mahāyāna Aṣṭasāhasrikā Prajñāpāramitā Sūtra.
 It is carbon dated to ca. 75 CE (with a two-sigma range of 47-147 CE), making it one of the oldest Buddhist texts in existence.
 It is very similar to the first Chinese translation of the Aṣṭasāhasrikā by Lokakṣema (ca. 179 CE) whose source text is assumed to be in the Gāndhārī language.
-Comparison with the standard Sanskrit text shows that it is also likely to be a translation from Gāndhāri as it expands on many phrases and provides glosses for words that are not present in the Gāndhārī.
+Comparison with the standard Sanskrit text shows that it too is likely a translation from Gāndhāri as it expands on many phrases and provides glosses for words that are not present in the Gāndhārī.
 This points to the text being composed in Gāndhārī, the language of Gandhāra (in what is now the Khyber Pakhtunkhwa province of Pakistan, including Peshawar, Taxila and the Swat Valley).
 The "Split" ms. is evidently a copy of an earlier text, confirming that the text may date before the first century of the common era.